smar000/jlr2mqtt/README.md

     `{"command":"get_status"}`

 Note that not all functions are directly supported, i.e. not all functions are pre-processed; they are called as is, along with the
 __single__ argument.
 In these cases, it is up to the user to ensure that the correctly formatted parameter is sent in the single arg (if at all possible).
+Whilst it should be possible to allow for arbitrary number of arguments, my own use case has not needed this, and so I have not spent time on it.

 The code also supports basic Home Assistant/openHAB MQTT discovery functionality, which can be enabled through the corresponding config file parameter (see the sample config file `jlr2mqtt.cfg.sample`).

+Finally, the code is made available here as is, no warranties of any kind whatsoever etc etc. It is currently at a level that suits my needs, and so I am not likely to be spending much further time on it.